bricker0/Map-a-Feature-Service/README.md

   }
  ```

- Then we need to add the div
+ Then we need to add the div to place the dropdown within the frame.

   ```
  <div id="basemaps-wrapper" class="leaflet-bar">
   <select name="basemaps" id="basemaps" onChange="changeBasemap(basemaps)">